The Jule

 The Jule is a municipal department of the City of Dubuque that began service following the city's takeover of the Interstate Power and Light Company's bus lines in the early 1970s.
-Today, the Jule is operated by The East Central Intergovernmental Association (ECIA), and is supervised by a director who reports to the Dubuque City Manager, Michael Van Milligen, and acts on policy as given by the Dubuque City Council, on advice of the Dubuque Transit Trustee Board.
+Today, the Jule is operated by the City of Dubuque, and is supervised by a director who reports to the Dubuque City Manager, Michael Van Milligen, and acts on policy as given by the Dubuque City Council, on advice of the Dubuque Transit Trustee Board.

 Overview

 The Jule operates six Daytime bus lines: Gray, Green, Red, Medical Loop, as well as the North and South Shopping Circulators.
 The Jule also runs four Nightrider routes on Friday and Saturday nights from 6:00 p.m. to 2:30 a.m.
 All lines except the Orange run in a general pattern from downtown in the east to Kennedy Mall in the west, and then back downtown.
 These lines stop at all three major transfer stations: Downtown, Midtown, and the West Side.
 The Medical Loop runs from downtown and then north and south, stopping at no other transfer stations.
 The Jule operates Monday through Saturday citywide, with the earliest buses out at 6:15 a.m., and the latest out at 5:55 p.m.

 During the summer months, The Jule operates a trolley shuttle between the Downtown Transfer Station (West 9th & Main Streets) and the Port of Dubuque, with stops at the major tourist attractions in the area, including: Diamond Jo Casino, Grand Harbor Resort & Waterpark, Grand River Center, National Mississippi River Museum & Aquarium.

 In addition to fixed-route buses, The Jule provides on-demand paratransit service through its "MiniBuses."
 These shuttles generally transport elderly and handicapped passengers from their homes to medical clinics, and other specific destinations.
 The service is available by appointment only.

 Jule currently has around 100 employees.

 In 2018, The Jule's operations center moved to a new $6.2 million facility in Dubuque.